 What’s Behind the Shadow: Holocaust Survivor Alex Levy Comes to Speak to Freshmen English Classes

-by Alexander Vincenti, Freelance Writer
+by Alexander Vincenti, Staff Writer

 The day before International Holocaust Remembrance Day (January 27, the day that Auschwitz was liberated), English 9 students had the privilege of Zooming with Holocaust survivor, Alex Levy.
 I was able to listen in on the Zoom meeting and hear Mr. Levy’s story and ask him some questions.
 Mr. Levy started off his presentation by quoting Joseph Stalin, who said, “one death is a tragedy, a million deaths are a statistic.”
 Alex got straight to the point of his speech, “I do not want the six million Jews who died in the Holocaust to be just a statistic, because they were more than just that.
 They were people who did normal everyday things just like you and me.”